Greg Blaney: School/college

 While at St. Colman's Blaney was part of probably the best college team Ulster has certainly seen and with respect to Ireland we will never know.
 Between Blaney's 1st year in 1974 and last in 1981, the team went undefeated through league and knockout stages in the various age category competitions.
 Winning Dalton Cup(74/75)(Blaney captain), Corn na nOg(76/77), Rannefast(78/79) and MacRory Cup(1981).
 Unfortunately, this team never had the chance to test their mettle on the Irish stage.
 In this era the only All-Ireland football competition was the final school year but the disparity between school leaving age in Ulster and the other three provinces meant a misalignment of the competition ages.
 So in 1981, having qualified for the then only All-Ireland college competition, the Hogan Cup, but with the age disparity between Ulster's MacRory (U18 1/2) and the other 3 provinces, Blaney and half a dozen colleagues from this undefeated team were deemed ineligible for the Hogan Cup (U18).

 Blaney's honours while at St. Colman's included helping the school win three MacRory Cups (1978, 1979 and 1981).
 In 1978 they went on to reach the Hogan Cup final, but they were beaten by St. Jarlath's College, Tuam.
 In 1949, St. Colman's were captained by Greg's father Sean Blaney, who also captained them to success in 1950 - a feat only equalled by Dermot McNicholl (1983 and 1984).
 In 1981 final, the captain of the winning St. Colman's team was none other than Greg Blaney, son of Sean.

 Sean and Greg are the only father/son combination to captain winning MacRory Cup teams.

-As a fresher, Blaney was top-scorer when Queen's University Belfast won the Sigerson Cup in 1982.
+As a fresher, Blaney was a top-scorer when Queen's University Belfast won the Sigerson Cup in 1982.
 He also won the Ryan Cup on two occasions with QUB (1984 and 1985).
 In 1999, he was named a "Sporting Great" of the university.
 He is also a patron of QUB's GAA academy.